desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 zone cut ensures that bootstrapping activities do not require modifications of the zone containing the nameserver hostname.

+Once a Child DNS Operator determines that specific signaling records have been processed (e.g., by seeing the result in the parent zone), they are advised to remove them.
-To keep the size of the signaling zones minimal and bulk processing efficient (such as via zone transfers), child DNS operators SHOULD remove signaling records which are found to have been acted upon.
+This will reduce the size of the Signaling Zone, and facilitate more efficient bulk processing (such as via zone transfers).

 ## Parental Agent

+In order to ensure timely DNSSEC bootstrapping of insecure domains, stalemate situations due to mismatch of cached records (Step 4 of (#cds-auth)) need to be avoided.
-It is RECOMMENDED to perform queries within signaling domains ((#cds-auth)) with an (initially) cold resolver cache or to limit the TTL of cached records to the interval between scans, as to retrieve the most current information regardless of TTL.
+It is thus RECOMMENDED to perform queries into signaling domains with an (initially) cold resolver cache, or to disable caching for them (e.g., by limiting response TTLs to the interval between scans).
-(When a batch job is used to attempt bootstrapping for a large number of delegations, the cache does not need to get cleared in between queries pertaining to different children.)

 # Security Considerations